TemKaa1337/container/docs/01_container_config.md

 ```
 ##### Important notes:
 - If you type hinted some class in class arguments of class, which is in `include` section
-  and which argument is neither in `include` and `exclude` sections, it will also be autowired.
+  and which argument is neither in `include` and `exclude` sections, it will also be autowired;
+- When you decorate any class (doesn't matter with config or with attribute) and in decorator class you have only one
+constructor argument, then you can omit `signature` parameter and name this argument as you want, in this case container
+will understand that your decorator have only one constructor argument which is decorated class.
+- If you want to create a tagged iterator of all classes which implement specific interface, you can tag an interface
+with specific `#[Tag]` attribute as all classes which implement any tagged interface, also inherit tags from this interface.
+Then implement this interface with classes you want to create iterator with and simply bind
+tagged iterator from config or from `#[Tagged]` attribute.